MountainGod2/chaturbate_poller/README.md

 ## Key Features

-- **Error Management**: Implements error handling and retry logic to manage network inconsistencies.
+- **Resilient Error Handling**: Includes retry logic and robust error management to handle intermittent network issues.
-- **Configurable Logging**: Detailed logging mechanisms for debugging and monitoring the poller's operations.
+- **Customizable Logging**: Built-in, configurable logging to help track and debug the poller's operations.
-- **Data Persistence**: Integrates with InfluxDB for storing event data, enabling further analysis and monitoring.
+- **Data Persistence**: Supports integration with InfluxDB to store event data for further analysis and monitoring.

 ## Installation

-Ensure Python 3.11+ is installed, then run:
+Ensure that Python 3.11 or later is installed, then install the package using `pip`:

 ```bash
 pip install chaturbate-poller